vsallaberry/privgold-pandora/README.md

   + in addition to the oxford fix, now sounds are also played in the right room
   + QUINE was not displaying all on-going missions
   + probably fixed: a random crash in gl light engine when jumping
+  + fixed in 1.2.4, accept/reject option in campaign dialog remains when leaving the room without answering
+  + fixed in 1.2.4, Lynch Record\_Cleanup Offer in Basque is shown before Miggs is Dead.
 * not fixed since 1.03:
   + addition of random parts to ship, the only way to solve it for now is to edit the '~/.privgold100/serialized_xml/<save>/<ship>.begin.csv, and remove the part {...}.
   + still some memory leaks, but much less now.
 The game can run for hours.
-  + accept/reject option in campaign dialog remains when leaving the room without answering
 * the cockpit is no more shown during game loading before to show the base
 * Navigation Screen margins computation improvement on 16/9 resolutions
 * keyboard repeat is enabled for gui text input sequences